Skip to content

 Have you ever put in a ton of hours perfecting a presentation that was completely overlooked?
 If so, you probably didn’t give the same level of effort and thought to your next presentation.
 Every time an employee’s work goes unappreciated, they lose motivation.
 It’s demoralizing to continue putting time into projects without getting any recognition or reward.

 Sadly, only 46% of employees rate their leaders and managers above average in providing recognition, and 59% of employees are not recognized at their preferred frequency.
-The good news is that companies that use recognition platforms dramatically improve employee morale.
+The good news is that companies that use an employee recognition program dramatically improve employee morale.
 These companies are 6 times more likely to give recognition multiple times each month, 36% more likely to see an increase in employee engagement, and 36% more likely have their employees rate their employer brand highly.

 To achieve these results, you need to construct your program with specific metrics in mind.
 This piece explains why recognition is important, outlines the criteria you should consider when launching your program, and suggests key performance indicators to assess your success.